This Week’s LUCSA Box

 Bread

-Thursday: Toasted Sesame Publican Quality Bread (Fulton Market, Chicago, IL)
+Wednesday: Toasted Sesame Publican Quality Bread (Fulton Market, Chicago, IL)

-Friday: Garlic Boule pHlour Bakery (Andersonville, Chicago)
+Thursday: Garlic Boule pHlour Bakery (Andersonville, Chicago)

 Storage Tip - Keep your bread cut side down in a bag on your counter for two to three days.
 At that point you will want to slice or rip/cut your bread into pieces and freeze for future toast, croutons, or panzanella!
 If it’s particularly hot, you may want to move it to the refrigerator after a day or two (the only time we will tell you to refrigerate bread).